mark-joyce/Milestone1/README.md

 All the code behind these features can be found in the index.html file, with the help of the contents inside the asset folder i.e the CSS and Images.

 - Custom logo created for the header/navbar of the agency website.
-- Navbar with 4 different tabs that go directly to that section of the page when clicked, and the navbar collapses into a burger menu when under 767px in width.
+- Navbar with 4 different tabs that go directly to that section of the page and auto closes when clicked, and the navbar collapses into a burger menu when under 767px in width.
 - 'Work With Us' button is used to get visitors to interact with the page on landing, once clicked it brings them to the 'Our Services' section.
 - In the 'Our Services' section, the services of each plan are shown, the 3 'Get Quote' buttons inside the cards bring the user directly to the contact section where they can email or call the agency.
 Also, a hover effect is created when the card is being interacted with (Cursor on desktop, touch on tablet/mobile).
 - Inside the 'Methods We Use', the main methods of the agency are listed with a corresponding image.